bernardo-torres/bernardo-torres.github.io/_pages/projects/inverse-drum-machine.md

 <div class="audio-demos-section">
   <h2>Audio Demos</h2>
 <p>
   We present some uncurated audio demos from the StemGMD test set showcasing the performance of our model and our baselines.
-As the individual stems for drums are often very sparse, listening can be tricky.
+As the individual stems for drums are often very sparse, listening can be tricky (and very boring).
 We therefore present an interactive demo where the tracks are played on loop and you can choose the model and stem you want to "solo" out.
 You can click on the waveform to come back to parts of the audio of interest.
 </p>